homeprice/pro_api/README.md

 * A tuple with all markers used for the valuation.
 * Formated HTML list for all markers used for the valuation.
 * Formated HTML code with the result.
+* The token provided in the code will grant you with 5 test valuations linked to your IP address.

 We have attached an HTML example for the request and a **JSON example** of return code.